golang/proposal/design/51430-revamp-code-coverage.md

 ```

 Each line is a package path, source position info (file/line/col) for a basic
-block, and an execution count (or 1/0 boolean value indicating "hit" or "not
+block, statement count, and an execution count (or 1/0 boolean value indicating
-hit").
+"hit" or "not hit").

 This format is simple and straightforward to digest for reporting tools, but is
 also somewhat space-inefficient.